Become a Tutor

 - Ability to interpret assignment instructions and criteria for writing assignments

-Plus these skills for Online Writing Tutors:
+Plus these skills for asynchronous Writing Tutors:

 - Proficiency using the internet and Microsoft Word (experience using Outlook and OneNote is a bonus)

-- Demonstrated ability to be reliable, punctual, self-directed and able to follow procedures
+- Demonstrated ability to be reliable, punctual, self-directed, and able to follow procedures

 Please note that at your interview, you will also be asked to submit two writing samples from different departments or types of courses.
 These should be assignments you have written for a course that demonstrate your writing style and ability in two different types of academic writing assignments.

 Course content tutors in the Learning Centre help students learn core course concepts with an emphasis on study skills and self-reliant learning.
 These tutors work with students to help them learn the skills to succeed in the classes they are in, as well as skills they can take with them throughout their college career.

 "B" or better in BIOL 1103 and BIOL 1203 (or equivalent) and recommendation of BIOL instructor

 "B" or better in first-year science courses (eg BIOL 1110, PHYS 1104 or CHEM 1110) and recommendation of science instructor

 "B" or better in ACCT 1110 and ACCT1210, a "B" average or better in Accounting, Business, and/or Economics courses, and recommendation of ACCT instructor

 "B" or better in BUSN 1320, a "B" average or better in Accounting, Business, and/or Economics courses, and recommendation of BUSN instructor